 Practical English for everyday use

-Cambridge English: Preliminary, also known as Preliminary English Test (PET), is an intermediate level qualification.
+Cambridge English: B1 Preliminary, formerly known as Preliminary English Test (PET), is an intermediate level qualification.
 It shows you are able to use your English language skills for work, study and travel, and that you can use English to communicate with native speakers for everyday purposes.
 The exam will help you improve your language skills so you can:

 - deal with everyday events

 This Cambridge English qualification is set at Level B1 of the Common European Framework of Reference for Languages (CEFR).
 Reaching this level means you can:

 - understand the main points of straightforward instructions or public announcements

 - deal with most of the situations you might meet when travelling as a tourist in an English-speaking country

 - ask simple questions and take part in factual conversations in a work environment

 - write letters/emails or make notes on familiar matters